Metapenaeus bennettae: Names

 The term "bay prawn" may be listed as a common name for M. bennettae.
 Bay prawns most generally refer to mixed catch of small prawns from Moreton Bay and other Queensland fisheries.
 More particularly, bay prawn may be taken to mean M. bennettae and M. insolitus.
 (See #Commercial use.)

 "School prawns" are small prawns netted in rivers and estuaries.
 These are primarily M. macleayi in eastern Australia and M. dalli west of Cape York.
 Consequently, those two species may be referred to as Eastern School Prawn and Western School Prawn.
-However, the term school prawn is also be applied informally to other species, including M. bennettae.
+However, the term school prawn is also applied informally to other species, including M. bennettae.

 Several species of Metapenaeus have fine hairs on their bodies, giving a slippery or greasy feel.
 The term greasyback has been applied to M. bennettae, M. insolitus, and M. ensis.
 M. bennettae is distinguished from the others as an "inshore greasyback prawn."
 Inshore greasybacks are harvested at depths less than 15 m; offshore greasybacks (M. ensis) are found at 18–30 m.

 The United Nations Food and Agriculture Organisation (FAO) designates the names greentail, emerald, and greasyback shrimp for M. bennettae, M. insolitus, and M. ensis respectively.

 M. bennettae has been misidentified in the literature as M. mastersii (Haswell), (a synonym of M. ensis), and as M. dalli.